-Lourdes brings a lifelong love for dogs and more than 25 years’ sales experience in the health care industry with her to AWCOC.
-Her commitment to the central tenets of good business led her to partner with long-time friend Barb West to build the Animal Wellness Center of OC, providing services and a facility that the Orange County community had long needed.
+Lourdes brings a lifelong love for dogs and more than 30 years’ sales experience in the health care industry with her to AWCOC.
+Her commitment to the central tenets of good business led her to partner with Barb West to build the Animal Wellness Center of OC, providing services and a facility that the Orange County community had long needed.

 While her love for animals started as a very young girl, Lourdes’ desire to work with animals and provide comfort to their parents came about as a result of her beloved Stella, a Dogue De Bordeaux having to have TPLO surgery that later led to a diagnosis of bone cancer.